ibm-cloud-docs/vmwaresolutions/archiref/attached-storage/cluster-settings.md

 | Automation Level | Fully Automated |
 | Migration Threshold | Apply priority 1, priority 2, and priority 3 recommendations |
 | Enable individual machine automation levels | Selected, set to 15 ms |
 {: caption="Table 1.
-DRS Automation settings for the vSphere DRS cluster" caption-side="top"}
+DRS Automation settings for the vSphere DRS cluster" caption-side="bottom"}

 For more information about configuring these settings in the vSphere Web Client, see [Set a custom automation level for a virtual machine in the vSphere Web Client](https://docs.vmware.com/en/VMware-vSphere/5.5/com.vmware.vsphere.resmgmt.doc/GUID-C21C0609-923B-46FB-920C-887F00DBCAB9.html).